w3c/wot-testing/events/2024.11.Munich/StandardizationTests/README.md

 ## TD Topics

+### Outcomes

+- Multi-part input (https://github.com/w3c/wot-thing-description/issues/1464) and Data streaming seems to be a new use case.
+Issue that McCool rebirthed with many answer in the last week: https://github.com/w3c/wot-thing-description/issues/1044.
+Same is brought up in Roman Binkert's slides.
+- Sleepy devices and non-confirmable: https://github.com/w3c/wot-thing-description/issues/2059 and https://github.com/w3c/wot-binding-templates/issues/389
+  - Daniel: At the beginning of TF, there was a demand to describe "old" data that the sensor measured some time ago.
+Ege: MQTT with retain has the same issue
+- (from Connexxus?)
+How to deal with invalid data according to data schema.
+Describing the perfect coverage requires complex data schemas, which is difficult to understand.
+- (from Cris) How to recommend Thing implementations to think of the Consumer application that needs to process the data (array of transactions example).
+- External Schema support: David Ezell has asked for it.
+Existing issue: https://github.com/w3c/wot-thing-description/issues/1249.
+- Unclear guidance on eventing
+- `type` vs `@type` issue is present again (Daniel's slides).
+Needs priority and follow-up with JSON-LD
+- Writeproperty with returned values: Jan has brought it up again.
+Issue 875: https://github.com/w3c/wot-thing-description/issues/875
+- Human Readable data being actually important (Toumura-san) for plugfests: Possible for LLMs too
+- URI Schemes for protocols that use unauthorized characters: OPC UA (https://github.com/eclipse-thingweb/node-wot/pull/1335#issuecomment-2527964513), MQTT (https://github.com/w3c/wot-binding-templates/issues/292)

 ### Existing Features

 We should ensure that the existing features the implementers have questions about are correctly specified.
 All these points are prioritized over new features.